SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-19-surgery-thoughts.md

     makes cops so trigger-happy and afraid for their lives (pure cop-superstition).
 I admitted as how it was a perfectly reasonable drug in the right time &amp; place, with the right supervision.
 Not sure why she smiled at that, but apparently it was either amusing or she was being exceptionally indulgent.
+(Or maybe, under the influence, I was being altogether silly.)

 	The verdict: It made me woozy, with erratic eye tracking and doubtful balance.
 It didn't seem to affect pain too much, just made me care about it a bit less.
 It may